sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 ## Duration

+The evidence for potential S2 events seems to point to *shorter* rather than *longer* extent.

 The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
 See `EVIDENCE/cataclysm-chronology/asia/china`.

+Dansgaard-Oeschger events are reported to have consisted of rapid warming periods that lasted a "matter of decades".

+Climate events of 6200 and 2200 BC estimated to have lasted anywhere from 1-4 centuries.

 On the ostrich egg (`EVIDENCE/civilization-remnants/important-artifacts`) there's indication of a special 200-year phase.